Fiserv/Commerce-Hub/docs/Resources/Master-Data/Transaction-Details.md

 title: dataDynamic
 -->

-The below table identifies the required parameters in the `dataDynamic` object.
+The below table identifies the parameters in the `dataDynamic` object.

 | Variable | Type | Maximum Length | Description |
 | -------- | -- | ------------ | ------------------ |